-Dental Office Receptionist Job Description Example
+Dental Office Receptionist Job Description, Key Duties and Responsibilities

 A dental office receptionist is someone who works at the front desk of a dental office with the responsibility to attend to the needs of clients/patients who come to the clinic before they are allowed to see the doctor.